Economy of Things – a technology and business evolution

 Bosch products are increasingly connected to the Internet of Things and we are driving participation in the digital economy.
 As a company that produces great products, the question of how these “things” play a role in a digital economy is of fundamental interest.

-Our corporate research group leads the effort to answer this question with the “Economy of Things” project, which is interdisciplinary at its core with active participation from many Bosch units in the mobility, energy, consumer goods, logistics, and IT domains.
+Bosch Research leads the effort to answer this question with the “Economy of Things” project, which is interdisciplinary at its core with active participation from many Bosch units in the mobility, energy, consumer goods, logistics, and IT domains.

 Three objectives for the Economy of Things